apache/spark/python/docs/source/development/debugging.rst

 Legacy (for non-Spark-Connect)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-SparkContext-based(legacy) memory profiler can be enabled by setting ``spark.python.profile.memory`` configuration to ``true``.
+The legacy, SparkContext-based memory profiler can be enabled by setting ``spark.python.profile.memory`` configuration to ``true``.
-That can be used on editors with line numbers such as Jupyter notebooks.
-An example on a Jupyter notebook is as shown below.
+The same example as above is as shown below.

 .. code-block:: bash